Kyoto Koka University ロゴ

 Total Initial Annual Student Contribution:¥876,600

-Total Initial Annual Student Contribution from Second Year:¥943,900
+Total Annual Student Contribution from Second Year Onward:¥943,900

 Entrance Examination Fee